Charge and spin photocurrents in the Rashba model: Results

 For the parameter range covered by Fig.~\ref{nolispicu_nonmagnetic_vs_fermi} the helicity-odd effects are much smaller than the helicity-even effects.
 The maximum spin-current density in Fig.~\ref{nolispicu_nonmagnetic_vs_fermi} is attained by the component $J_{y}^{x}$ for light polarized linearly along $x$ and it amounts to $J_{y}^{x}=221\hbar/(2e)$~A/cm.
 This spin-current density can be thought of as a charge-current density of spin-up electrons (spin-up and spin-down refer to the $x$ axis as spin-quantization axis) of 110~A/cm flowing into the negative $y$ direction and a charge-current density of spin-down electrons of 110~A/cm flowing into the positive $y$ direction.
 This spin-dependent charge-current density of $\pm 110$~A/cm exceeds the laser-induced charge-current density that has been measured experimentally in magnetic bilayer systems~\cite{thz_spin_current_kampfrath,thz_emitter_Seifert,femtosecond_control_electric_currents_Huisman} at comparable light intensity by several orders of magnitude.
 Since the net charge current is zero it does not generate a THz electromagnetic signal, which makes this effect difficult to observe experimentally.
 The inverse spin Hall effect could be used to convert these spin currents into detectable charge currents.
-However, this would require to inject the spin current from the Rashba system into a different system, because in the Rashba model itself there is no inverse spin Hall effect that converts any of the spin currents $J_{y}^{x}$, $J_{x}^{y}$, $J_{y}^{y}$ or $J_{x}^{x}$ into a charge current.
+However, this would require to inject the spin current from the Rashba system into a different system, because in the Rashba model itself there is no inverse spin Hall effect that converts any of the spin-current densities $J_{y}^{x}$, $J_{x}^{y}$, $J_{y}^{y}$ or $J_{x}^{x}$ into a charge current.

-In Fig.~\ref{nolispicu_nonmag_vs_alpha} we show the laser-induced spin current as a function of SOI strength $\alpha$ for the parameters $\mathcal{E}_{\rm F}=1.36$eV and $\Gamma=136$meV.
-The figure shows that for SOI strengths larger than $\alpha=1$eV\AA\, the effect is particularly sizable.
-In Fig.~\ref{nolispicu_vs_alpha_gamma25meV} we show the laser-induced spin current as a function of SOI strength $\alpha$ for the smaller broadening of $\Gamma=25$meV at the Fermi energy $\mathcal{E}_{\rm F}=1.36$eV.
-For this smaller broadening much larger spin currents can be reached.
+In Fig.~\ref{nolispicu_nonmag_vs_alpha} we show the laser-induced spin-current density as a function of SOI strength $\alpha^{\rm R}$ for the parameters $\mathcal{E}_{\rm F}=1.36$eV and $\Gamma=136$meV.
+The figure shows that for SOI strengths larger than $\alpha^{\rm R}=1$eV\AA\, the effect is particularly sizable.
+In Fig.~\ref{nolispicu_vs_alpha_gamma25meV} we show the laser-induced spin-current density as a function of SOI strength $\alpha^{\rm R}$ for the smaller broadening of $\Gamma=25$meV at the Fermi energy $\mathcal{E}_{\rm F}=1.36$eV.
+For this smaller broadening much larger spin-current densities can be reached.